gabrielpxo/learning-about-microcontrollers/README.md

 # 🚀 PIC Microcontroller Mini Projects

-Welcome to the **PIC Microcontroller Mini Projects** repository!
+Welcome to this repository!
 This collection includes several exciting microcontroller-based projects using PIC, each demonstrating a unique application of hardware and software.
 All projects come with source code, Proteus simulation files, and detailed explanations.

 Each project is contained in a zip folder, which includes the following:
 - **C Code** (`.c`): The source code for the project.